Mostafa-Ghazi/mostafa-ghazi.github.io/index.md

 ## Welcome

 I am an Assistant Professor in AI at the Department of Computer Science, University of Copenhagen.
 My research focuses on deep generative models, robust representation learning, and medical data analysis.
 I work at the intersection of computer vision, health data science, and responsible AI.
-On this website, you can learn more about my research, teaching, publications, and academic activities.
+You can learn more about my research, teaching, publications, and academic activities on this website.

 ---